 2.4 PARENT TO PARENT COMMUNICATIONS

-CIS facilitates parent to parent communication through CIS Google chat groups at the class and grade level.
+CIS facilitates parent to parent communication through CIS parent Google chat groups at the class and grade level.
 Parents are encouraged to use these official communication channels as CIS does not share individual family contact details with other parents.

 2.5 HOMEWORK